MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-create-delivery-reminders-manually.md

     ms.author: edupont

 ---
-# How to: Create Delivery Reminders Manually
+# How to: Create Delivery Reminders Manually - Switzerland
 In [!INCLUDE[navnow](../../includes/navnow_md.md)], you can create delivery reminders when a purchase has not been delivered as expected.
 You can create a single delivery reminder manually, or you can generate delivery reminders for all overdue deliveries.
 For more information, see [How to: Generate Delivery Reminders](how-to-generate-delivery-reminders.md).

 > [!NOTE]